-The answer is that when using an adjuvanted vaccine* approved for 3 years, there is no difference as far as local laws are concerned.
-What makes the rabies vaccination "good" for one year or three years is determined by two things:
+When using an adjuvanted vaccine (an adjuvant is an agent added to a vaccine to help stimulate the immune system) approved for 3 years, there is no difference as far as local laws are concerned.
+What makes your pet's rabies vaccination good for one year or three years is determined by two things:

 - The animal's age and rabies vaccine history

 - If the state and municipal laws require annual vaccinations for rabies.

 Dogs and cats are first vaccinated for rabies between 4 and 6 months of age.
 They need a booster one year from that date.
 They are then vaccinated every three years, although some states still require annual rabies vaccinations for dogs and/or cats.
 Again, it is the same vaccine in all cases, but the time it is good for is dependent on these factors.

 There have been lots of discussions (and confusion) about cat and dog vaccinations.
 How often, what vaccinations are really necessary, do risks outweigh benefits, and so on.
 The standard of care for decades was to vaccinate dogs and cats annually for several common diseases, without much "choice" about specific vaccinations or schedules.
 The recommendation from the American Animal Hospital Association (AAHA) and most veterinarians and is to vaccinate every three years, with careful selection of the vaccines needed for each specific pet.